Shiro3695/Tick-Speed-Randomizer/README.md

 # Description

-Will change the world tick speed to a random value between 10 to 250 (it can go higher but i don't reccomend it), every 5 minutes.
+This is a minecraft data pack that changes the world tick speed to a random value between 10 to 250 (it can go higher but i don't reccomend it), every 5 minutes.
 (May Notch have mercy on you if you try this.)

 ## Getting Started